StichelMan/GUIDE-Expo-Modules-implementation/README.md

 ```

 Prerequisites:
-1) Create a normal, standalone, react native project (does not have to be Expo Managed (yet) but it's the same approach):
+1) Create a normal, standalone, react native project (does not have to be Expo Managed (yet) but it's the same approach):</br>
 https://docs.expo.dev/get-started/create-a-project/ (`npx create-expo-app`)</br>
 or</br>
 https://reactnative.dev/docs/environment-setup (`npx react-native@latest init`)